 Trim and cut video footage with iMovie.
 This video tutorial provides an overview of the steps involved, including selecting video resources to be used in the project, placing video resources in the timeline, highlighting the actual clips to be used from the resources, and rearranging the chronological order of the clips in the timeline.

-Check out this informative video tutorial from Apple on how to add photos to videos in iMovie '09.
+Check out this informative video tutorial from Apple on how to add animated travel maps in iMovie '09.

 Learn how to edit videos in this quick and easy tutorial.
 Use iMovie in this project to make a 5x5, which is a series of 5-second video clips compiled together into a 25-second video project.
 This tutorial details the various steps of video editing, including importing footage, arranging clips in the timeline, trimming & cutting, editing sound & music, adding text effects and exporting to a video sharing site like Vimeo.